 The European Commission’s Auctioning Regulation governs the auctioning of Phase III EUAs and EUAAs.
 It provided for the establishment of a common EU auction platform and granted member states the right to opt out and set up national platforms - the UK, Germany and Poland exercised this right.
 The UK was the first EU member state to hold an auction in phase II (2008 to 2012) and auctioned 10% of allowances compared to the EU average of 3%.

 The UK appointed ICE Futures Europe to conduct auctions of EU ETS Phase III EUAs and EUAAs on behalf of DECC from November 2012.
+The contract with ICE has been extended to conduct auctions until November 2017.
 Previously this service was provided by the UK Debt Management Office.
 The UK’s auctions are open to those that fulfil the criteria set out in the relevant EU legislation and ICE’s membership requirements.
 You’ll find guidance on how to participate in these auctions on the ICE emissions auctions web pages.

 Certain firms will need to apply to the Financial Services Authority (FSA) for a variation of permission in order to participate in the regulated activity of bidding in emissions auctions.
 Please see the FSA policy statement on regulating bidding for emissions allowances under phase III of the EU Emissions Trading Scheme.